Wayne Taylor: Racing career

-He won the 1986 South African National Drivers Championship.
-In 1987 he finished fourth in the 24 Hours of Le Mans.
+Taylor won the 1986 South African National Drivers Championship.
+In 1987, he finished fourth in the 24 Hours of Le Mans.
 He moved to the FIA World Sportscar Championship.
 He competed in the C2 class in 1988, and moved to the C1 class in 1989.
 He also competed in the IMSA Camel GT series from 1989 through 1993.
 From 1991 through 1993, he was one of the lead drivers for the Intrepid RM-1 GTP program.

-He won the IMSA WSC class in 1994, with second-place finishes in the 24 Hours of Daytona and the 12 Hours of Sebring.
+Taylor won the IMSA WSC class in 1994, with second-place finishes in the 24 Hours of Daytona and the 12 Hours of Sebring.

-Taylor won the 1996 24 Hours of Daytona and 1996 12 Hours of Sebring with Scott Sharp and Jim Pace in a Riley & Scott Mk III Oldsmobile.
+He also won the 1996 24 Hours of Daytona and 1996 12 Hours of Sebring with Scott Sharp and Jim Pace in a Riley & Scott Mk III Oldsmobile.

-He was once more IMSA WSC champion in 1995, 1996, 1997, and 1998.
-In 1998 he won the Petit Le Mans and the prototype class in the 24 Hours of Daytona.
+Taylor was once more IMSA WSC champion in 1996.
+In 1998 he won Petit Le Mans and the prototype class in the 24 Hours of Daytona.

-He competed in the American Le Mans Series in 1999.
+Taylor competed in the American Le Mans Series in 1999.
 From 2000 to 2002, he was a central part of the Cadillac Le Mans effort.
 It was handled by his long-time technical partner in 2000 Bob Riley before the chassis program was moved in England and an updated car was built for 2001, followed by a completely new car, the LMP-02, in 2002.
 Unfortunately, it was not successful against Audi's R8 and even privately entered LMPs, so GM discontinued the program at the end of the year.
 Taylor tried to secure funding to run a privateer effort with the car, but instead eventually continued with Cadillac in the Speed World Challenge CTS-V effort.